jaredsohn/flix_plus/README.md

 ###Licensing
    The configuration files in this repository (except for some images) are licensed GPL.
 Each userscript has its own license (the ones produced by Lifehacker are cross-licensed GPL and MIT).

-### Questions?
-   Ask.
-The source code is being published hastily and should get cleaned up over time.